History of Colchester: Witch trials

+English Civil War

+A painting depicting Lord Cappell in action at the Siege of Colchester in 1648.
+The tower of Colchester Castle can be seen in the background.

+The outbreak of the First English Civil War, Colchester supported the Parliamentarian cause.
+Throughout the conflict Colchester contributed money, horses, and men to the Parliamentarian cause, including to the army of Robert Devereux, 3rd Earl of Essex.
+The first major instance of violence broke out when it became known that Sir Charles Lucas was stockpiling weapons for the Royalists; a crowd stormed St John's Abbey, seized the weapons, and imprisoned Lucas and his family.
+Their release was negotiated by Sir Thomas Barrington and Sir Harbottle Grimston.

-In 1648, Colchester was thrown into the thick of the Second English Civil War when a large Royalist army (led by Sir Charles Lucas and Sir George Lisle) entered the largely Parliamentarian (Roundhead) town.
+In 1648, Colchester was thrown into the thick of the Second English Civil War when a large Royalist army (led by Sir Charles Lucas and Sir George Lisle) entered the town.
 They were hotly pursued from Kent by a detachment of the New Model Army led by Sir Thomas Fairfax, Henry Ireton, and Thomas Rainsborough.
 The Roundheads besieged the town for 76 days.
 By that time, many of the town's most ancient monuments like St. Mary's Church and the Gate of St. John's Abbey were partially destroyed and the inhabitants were reduced to eating candles and boots.
 When the Royalists surrendered in the late summer, Lucas and Lisle were shot in the grounds of Colchester Castle.
 The spot is marked by an obelisk today and there is a myth that no grass will grow in this area (it has since been covered with tarmac to make sure.)